KarolinaTchiling/DJ-Wamp-merch-store/README.md

 Before any method: Clone the repo.

 ```
-git clone git@github.com:EECS3311F24/project-wabi-sabi.git
+git clone git@github.com/JUB-Yoush/4413-project.git
 ```

 ### Quickstart (running within the container)

-Wabisabi is Containerized with **Docker**, so running it is easy:
+4413 Project is Containerized with **Docker**, so running it is easy:

 1. Install:
 - [Docker](https://docs.docker.com/engine/install/)